Michel Pablo: Arrest in Amsterdam

 In 1960, it was decided to move the headquarters of the Fourth International from Paris to Amsterdam because of the return of Charles de Gaulle to power, which made it less advisable to stay in Paris.
 In Amsterdam, it was thought, the Trotskyists would be freer to operate, and they would be closer to the European headquarters of the Algerian Revolution, which was in Cologne.

 In July 1960, he was arrested in Amsterdam along with Sal Santen.
-A campaign for his release was launched by Jean-Paul Sartre.
+A campaign for Pablo's release was launched by Jean-Paul Sartre.
 After Pablo's arrest, it was decided to move the International Secretariat to Rome, with the reason being that of the members of the Bureau of the Secretariat – Pierre Frank, Ernest Mandel and Livio Maitan – Maitan was the only one who could devote full-time to work for the IS.
 Pablo opposed this decision.

 In 1961, Pablo was finally sentenced to 15 months' imprisonment and released at the end of his trial.
 After his release, he went to Great Britain, where through the intervention of supporters of his in Morocco, he was provided with a Moroccan passport.
 He took refuge in Morocco.
 After the victory of the Algerian Revolution in 1962, he became an adviser in the economic reconstruction in the Government of Ahmed Ben-Bella.
 Pablo was also part of a four-man committee tasked with drawing up a decree concerning property that had been seized by the Algerians after the French colonials had fled the country.
 He served in these positions until the Algerian government was overthrown in the 1965 Algerian coup d'état.
 Pablo then moved to Switzerland in 1965.